KENNY BROWN CS-R Cobra

 With your performance foundation in place, now we are ready to work on the power and performance.

 - Track Car Custom Side Exhaust with X-pipe

 - Close-ratio Shifter

 - Chassis Dyno

-The '03 and '04 Cobras and '00 Cobra-Rs already come with a bunch of power so with the performance foundation, I have made the available power more usable.
+The 2003 and 2004 Cobras and 2000 Cobra-R's already come with a bunch of power so with the performance foundation, I have made the available power more usable.
 It actually feels like there's more power simply because you can now more efficiently utilize more of the power you already have.

-For the '03 & '04 Cobras I give you a nice little boost in power by freeing up the exhaust.
+For the 2003 and 2004 Cobras I give you a nice little boost in power by freeing up the exhaust.
 The dual side exhaust I developed for the Pro-Racer has become very popular so I decided to include it in the CSR/OT package along with an X-pipe with or without cats.